Why drinking a glass of water with every meal can improve physical and mental performance

 The widely held idea that we should drink eight glasses of water a day originated from the US Council on Health and Nutrition in 1945, and was not based on any research.

 If you love water, feel free.
 But there’s no need to stick with it.
-Adding a glass of water to each meal may be enough.
+Adding a glass of water to each meal may suffice.

 “As we normally have several drinks throughout the day, and often people are falling short of the recommended (fluid) intake because they are not drinking a lot of plain water, so a glass of water with each meal is a good way to ensure that you meet daily fluid intake goals,” says the expert.